Last Updated on

 Bodum Columbia Coffee Press

 Bodum Columbia is the stainless steel variant of the famous French press maker.
 With a rounded body design, it looks different than Frieling.
-The coffee maker has a polished finish, made from a high-quality stainless steel.
+The coffee maker has a polished finish, made from high-quality stainless steel.
 If it’s Bodum, is great.

 The Columbia from Bodum comes in three sizes, 17 oz., 34 oz., and 51 oz.
 The lid is twist-shut, a great feature that improves the insulation and makes it easy to pour after brewing.